Language: EN

 On the other hand, just as in a loop we have the risk of having an infinite loop, a recursive function can fall into an endless loop.

 That is, when does this series of calls stop?
-At some point, the function has to do “something” other than calling itself.
-We will call these cases the base case.
+At some point, the function has to do “something” that is not calling itself.
+We will call these cases base cases.

-As the base case is reached and the subproblems are solved, the recursive calls return, releasing the stack frames and allowing the original function to complete its task.
+As the base case is reached and the subproblems are solved, the recursive calls return, freeing up the stack frames and allowing the original function to complete its task.

-How can we detect solutions that might be easier to solve with a recursive approach?
+How can we detect solutions that could be solved more easily with a recursive approach?

-When we have a problem that involves multiple steps, and the result of executing each step returns a problem that is similar to the previous one.
+When we have a problem that has several steps, and the result of executing each step leaves us with a problem similar to the previous one.

-For example, let’s say we have a tray with 5 cakes and 5 guests.
-We need to give one cake to each guest.
+For example, suppose we have a tray with 5 cakes, and 5 diners.
+We have to give a cake to each diner.

 curso-programacion-cuando-usar-recursividad

 We take the first cake and do whatever needs to be done.
-We decide if one guest is hungrier than another, if they are intolerant to something, if they prefer chocolate or cream.
-It doesn’t matter, the point is we assign a cake.
+We decide if one is hungrier than another, if they are intolerant to something, if they like chocolate or cream.
+It doesn’t matter, the point is that we assign a cake.

-Now we have one cake assigned, and the remaining problem is the same.
-But now we have 4 cakes and 4 guests left.
-This is a very silly example, but it serves to explain recursion.
+Now we have one cake assigned, and the problem that remains is the same.
+But now we have 4 cakes and 4 diners (it’s a very silly example, but it serves to explain recursion).

-At each step, the new problem remaining is identical to the previous one, but with fewer elements.
-This indicates that a recursive approach could be simpler.
+At each step, the new problem we have is identical to the previous one, but with fewer elements.
+This indicates that a recursive approach might be simpler.

-Let’s see examples of recursive functions in different languages.
-To do this, we will use a very simple example, the calculation of the factorial of a number.
+Let’s look at examples of recursive functions in different languages.
+For this, we will use a very simple example, the calculation of the factorial of a number.

 It is not the most interesting case in the world, nor the most practical.
-But it is very good because it is very simple.
+But it works well because it is very simple.

-Remember that a factorial is a mathematical function that multiplies an integer by all positive integers less than it, including the number itself.
+Let’s remember that a factorial is a mathematical function that multiplies an integer by all the positive integers less than it, including the number itself.

 For example, the factorial of 5 (denoted as 5!) is equal to 5 x 4 x 3 x 2 x 1, which is equal to 120.

-We can identify that it is a problem susceptible to being solved by a recursive approach because, at each step, “what we have left to calculate” is identical to “what we have already calculated”.
+We can identify that it is a problem suitable to be solved by a recursive approach because, at each step, “what we have left to calculate” is identical to “what we have already calculated”.

 That is,